tiksem/KotlinSpirit/README.md

 `nameButNotJhon` above is the same as `name - "Jhon"` if we use the difference rule instead

 ## Quoted rule
 Quoted rule represents rule `a` quoted by `left` and `right` rules.
 If you specify only a single rule as an argument of `quoted` `left` and `right` will be the same.
 You may ask what is the difference between sequence rule `left + a + right` and `a.quoted(left, right)`.
 The difference is the result.
-The resultType of sequence rule is always CharSequence from the beginning to the end of the rule, so quotes are included into the result as well.
-However the quouted rule result is the same as `a` result.
+The resultType of sequence rule is always CharSequence from the beginning to the end of the rule, so quotes are included in the result as well.
+However the quoted rule result is the same as `a` result.

 Let's consider we want to implement quoted string parser:
 ```Kotlin